 203K Loan Options

 There are some minor variations of this loan, such as the 203(b); however, the 203K loan is the full version that covers all aspects of rehabilitation financing.
 If you are interested, you can contact an FHA approved lender and explore all of your options.
-Be sure to check out HUD Homes under “Home Loans” tab on our site.
+Also be sure to check out other options like HUD Homes.
 HUD requires that properties financed under this program meet certain basic energy efficiency and structural standards; but that’s part of your plan anyway, right?